 - 8. How to make xargs seek user permission before executing a command

-1. How Xargs command works?
+1. How does Xargs command work?

 Well, before jumping onto its usage, it's important to understand what exactly Xargs does.
-In layman's terms, the tool - in its most basic form - reads data from standard input (stdin) and executes the command (supplied to it as argument) one or more times based on the input read.
-Any blanks and spaces in input are treated as delimiters, while blank lines are ignored.
+In layman's terms, the tool - in its most basic form - reads data from standard input (stdin) and executes the command (supplied to it as an argument) one or more times based on the input read.
+Any blanks and spaces in the input are treated as delimiters, while blank lines are ignored.

-If no command is supplied as argument to xargs, the default command that the tool executes is echo.
+If no command is supplied as an argument to xargs, the default command that the tool executes is echo.
 For example, in the following example, I just executed 'xargs' and entered 'Hello World' on stdin.
 As I pressed Ctrl+D (to tell xargs that we're done with the input), the echo command was automatically executed, and 'Hello World' was printed again.

 2. How to use xargs with another command?

 While echo is the default command xargs executes, you can explicitly specify any other command.
-For example, you can pass the find command along with its '-name' option as argument to xargs, and then pass the name of the file (or type of files) you want find to search as input through stdin.
+For example, you can pass the find command along with its '-name' option as an argument to xargs, and then pass the name of the file (or type of files) you want to find to search as input through stdin.

 Here's the complete command in question: